 Run main (new in v0.16) button or the

 RunPython VBA function, you’ll need the xlwings addin (or VBA module), see Add-in & Settings.

-For new projects, by far the easiest way to get started is by using the command line client with the quickstart option, see Command Line Client for details:
+For new projects, the easiest way to get started is by using the command line client with the quickstart command, see Command Line Client (CLI) for details:

 $ xlwings quickstart myproject

 Alt-F11), write the code below into a VBA module.

 adds a new module with a sample call.
 If you rather want to start from scratch, you can add a new module via

 Sub HelloWorld() RunPython "import hello; hello.world()" End Sub